DINESH-JUMANI/ShipmntsTask1/BACKEND/readme.md

 ### **Overview**

-This API allows users to upload Excel files containing book and author data.
+This API allows users to upload Excel files containing Company and contact data.
 It validates the data, provides feedback on any errors, and saves the valid data to a MongoDB database.

 ### **Base URL**